Five-a-side football

-Five-a-side football is a version of minifootball, in which each team fields five players (four outfield players and a goalkeeper).
+Five-a-side football is a version of minifootball in which each team fields five players (four outfield players and a goalkeeper).
 Other differences from association football include a smaller pitch, smaller goals, and a reduced game duration.
-Matches are played indoors, or outdoors on artificial grass pitches that may be enclosed within a barrier or "cage" to prevent the ball from leaving the playing area and keep the game constantly flowing.
+Matches are played indoors or outdoors on artificial grass pitches that may be enclosed.
+Variations of five-a-side football include futsal, indoor soccer, jorkyball, beach soccer, cageball, six-a-side football and seven-a-side football, each with unique rules and pitch dimensions.